feaselkl/Approaching-Zero/PITCHME.md

 ### The Benefits of Minimizing Downtime

-For users, the biggest benefit of minimizing downtime is they can get their work done with fewer interruptions.
+**Users** can get their work done with fewer interruptions.

-For developers, we don't need to deploy at weird hours (3 AM on Wednesday).
-We can also push smaller changes faster, giving end users fixes and improvements sooner.
+**Developers** can deploy smaller changes faster, giving end users fixes and improvements sooner.

-For administrators, we don't need to be up at odd hours waiting for things to break.
-Deployment can happen when people are in the office and available.
+**Administrators** can deploy when people are in the office and available.

 ---